hpgbproductions/takazaki/info/drive.md

 - Sharpest corners at Kanemori-Kouen.
 - Sharp, fast corners with platforms at Nakatsu and No. 1 Dam.
-- Ascending speed on steep gradients like the Akimidai tunnel.
+- Climbing on steep gradients like the Akimidai tunnel.